Anni-Frid Lyngstad: Personal life

 On 3 April 1964, 18-year-old Lyngstad married salesman and fellow musician Ragnar Fredriksson.
-They had two children: Hans Ragnar (born 26 January 1963) and Ann Lise-Lotte (25 February 1967 – 13 January 1998).
-They separated in 1968 and were officially divorced on 19 May 1970, the same day that her 71-year-old grandmother Arntine died.
+They had two children before separating in 1968; their divorce was finalized on 19 May 1970.

 In 1969, Lyngstad met Benny Andersson.
-By 1971, they were living together, but did not marry until 6 October 1978, during the height of ABBA's success.
-However, after only two years of marriage, they separated on 26 November 1980, and were divorced in 1981.
+They were living together by 1971 and married on 6 October 1978, during the height of ABBA's success.
+The couple separated in November 1980 and divorced in 1981.

-In 1982, Lyngstad left Sweden and moved to London.
-In 1986, she relocated to Switzerland, and lived with her boyfriend, landscape architect Prince Heinrich Ruzzo of Reuss, Count of Plauen (1950–1999), member of the ancient House of Reuss, in his family castle in Fribourg.
-The couple married on August 26, 1992, granting Lyngstad the title of Princess within Switzerland.
-Prince Heinrich Ruzzo died from lymphoma in 1999.
+After the end of ABBA, Lyngstad left Sweden in 1982 and moved to London.
+In 1986, she relocated to Switzerland, where she lived with her partner, Heinrich Ruzzo Prinz Reuss von Plauen (1950–1999), a landscape architect and member of the German House of Reuss.
+The couple married on 26 August 1992 and lived in his family’s castle in Fribourg.
+Through this marriage, Lyngstad became acquainted with the Swedish royal family and developed a close friendship with Queen Silvia of Sweden.

-In 1988, Lyngstad became a grandmother when her daughter Ann Lise-Lotte and her American husband Charles Geritt Casper, welcomed their son Jonathan Casper.

-Through her marriage to Prince Reuss of Plauen, who had been a student at the same boarding school as Crown Prince Carl Gustaf, who later became the King of Sweden, Lyngstad became acquainted with the Swedish royal family and eventually became close friends with Sweden's Queen Silvia.

-On 13 January 1998, Lyngstad's 30-year-old daughter Ann Lise-Lotte Fredriksson Casper died of injuries sustained in a car accident in Livonia, New York, a town 20 miles south of Rochester.
+In 1989, Lyngstad became a grandmother when her daughter, Ann Lise-Lotte Fredriksson, had a son, Jonathan Casper.
+On 13 January 1998, Ann Lise-Lotte died at the age of 30 from injuries sustained in a car accident in Livonia, New York.
+Heinrich Ruzzo Prinz Reuss von Plauen died the following year from lymphoma.

-Since 2007 she has been in a relationship with British peer Henry Smith, 5th Viscount Hambleden, with whom she resides in Genolier, Switzerland.
+Since 2007, Lyngstad has been in a relationship with British peer Henry Smith, 5th Viscount Hambleden, with whom she lives in Genolier, Switzerland.
+In 2023, her grandson Jonathan died from stomach cancer.

 Other interests

 According to Dagens Nyheter and Sveriges Radio, Lyngstad has supported the Swedish Moderate Party.
-She appeared in a Swedish Employers Association advertisement, "Satsa på dig själv" (English: Invest in yourself), in 1979, which caused controversy and objections, especially from Mikael Wiehe, who rejected her offer to record a cover version of his song, Flickan och kråkan, due to political differences, in the 1980s.
+She appeared in a Swedish Employers Association advertisement, Satsa på dig själv ("Invest in yourself"), in 1979, which caused controversy and objections from the left, especially from Mikael Wiehe, who rejected her offer to record a cover version of his song "Flickan och kråkan", because of political differences, in the 1980s.

+Living in Zermatt, Switzerland, for many years, she became an accomplished skier and enjoyed hiking through the mountains.
+She has hiked through the Himalayas, climbed Mount Kenya and completed the 'Haute Route' in the Alps.

 Lyngstad is a vegetarian and a feminist.
 She remains involved in charity work.
 She is interested in environmental issues.